 Any figures entered in this box will also be included in your box 7 total as well.

 Jo is a self-employed bookkeeper earning £100,000 per year so must register for VAT.
 She is looking at the different VAT schemes available and is considering joining the VAT Flat Rate Scheme.
 She wants to do this because it simplifies her VAT administration, as well as resulting in a ‘profit’ from using a lower VAT percentage.

 Jo decides to register and her flat rate percentage is 14.5%.
 However, it must still show the standard rate of VAT 20% on every invoice she sends to her clients.

 In one VAT quarter, Jo has the following figures:

 - Client invoices £25,000 plus 20% VAT (total £30,000);

 - Bought a computer for £1,800 plus 20% VAT (total £2,160).

 The Flat Rate VAT return in this example will look like this:

 |Box 1 (£25,000 x 14.5%)||£3,625.00|

-Jo can only claim back the VAT on her new computer but no other expenses.
-This is it meets the rules of Capital Assets over £2,000.
+Jo can only claim back the VAT on her new computer but no other expenses since it meets the rules for claiming back VAT on capital assets over £2,000.